 The staff at Camp Waterdown and Waterdown District Children’s Centre, strive to provide a comfortable environment for both the children and parents.
 We offer an open-door policy to our parents: therefore, both the Director and the teachers are always available to discuss any concerns the parent may have.
 The arrival and departure time can be a very busy time for everyone and you may find it easier to call back during the day when everyone will have more time to address and discuss any concerns you may have.

 If you have a much larger concern that may involve more in-depth discussions, please feel free to set up a meeting time with the director to sit down and discuss it.

 Below is a quick glance of important policies practiced at Camp Waterdown.

-Our latest Parent / Guardian Handbook is available on request to learn more about our specific policies.
+Our latest Parent / Guardian Handbook is available on request to learn more about our organization policies (currently being revised).

 In accordance with the Day Nurseries Act, enrollment is set up as the following:

 Sr. Adventurers (Ages 6 – 12): 1 educator: 15 children

 Mavericks (Ages 9 – 13): 1 educator: 20 children

 When your child brings belongs from home, please ensure that it is labeled properly.
 The Staff of Camp Waterdown will not be responsible for the safety of these items, therefore we encourage you to not send items of value.

 Camp Waterdown follows behaviour guidelines, in accordance with the Day Nurseries Act.
 Full statements of theses policies are available for parents to review at any time.